 Ghodaghodi's Guardians: Communities Restoring a Ramsar Wetland at Watershed Level

 The Ghodaghodi Lake Area (GLA) is a Ramsar site and Key Biodiversity Area (KBA) in the far-western Nepal.
 The largest standing freshwater system in lowland Nepal, with high natural capital, it provides ecosystem services and livelihoods for ca. 5,000 households.
-Ghodaghodi Lake and its watershed area is rich in biodiversity and supports significant populations of Fishing Cat (VU), Mugger Crocodile (VU), Cotton Pygmy Goose (LC) - a national biodiversity indicator and 299 bird and 29 fish species.
+GLA is highly rich in faunal and floral diversity and supports more than 30 species of mammals, 299 species of birds, 10 species of reptiles and 29 species of fish including significant populations of Fishing Cat (VU), Mugger Crocodile (VU), Cotton Pygmy Goose (LC) – a national biodiversity indicator species.
+Additionally more than 470 species of plants have been recorded here.
 As a critical ecological stepping-stone within the degraded Basanta Forest Corridor, it enables movement from the Siwalik range into the heart of the Western Terai Complex: Bardia and Shuklaphanta National Parks of Nepal, and Dudhwa Tiger Reserve of India.
-Its restoration is vital for trans-boundary, landscape-scale tiger recovery and viable elephant populations.